make your resume stand out

 Building a Culture of Belonging

-I help companies create better workplaces by building and enhancing DEIB initiatives, in essence weaving them into the fabric of their cultures.
+We help companies create better workplaces by building and enhancing DEIB initiatives, in essence weaving them into the fabric of their cultures.
 While adding the B to the acronym is something new, creating a sense of belonging is far from it.
-Over the course of my career, even before the B was formally added to the acronym, I have strategized with leadership on creating welcoming environments for all workers.
-Here are the actions I have found effective.
+We have strategized with leadership on creating welcoming environments for all workers.
+Here are the actions we have found effective.

 1. Implement Diversity Training